 HORT 262 Princ Of Hort (3) (lecture/lab) Introduction to the various divisions of horticulture and the relationship of plants to environment; Plant structure and function with opportunities for observation and practice of various horticultural technologies.
 Students are required to participate in a garden project.
 (Attributes: ALEX, DB, GCC)

-HORT 263 Hydroponics (3) (lecture/lab) Introduction to circulating and non-circulating hydroponic methods.
-Students are required to participate in the construction and maintenance of a hydroponic system.
+HORT 263 Hydroponics and Vegetables (3) (lecture/lab) Introduction to circulating and non-circulating hydroponic methods and olericulture.
+In this course, students are required to participate in the construction and maintenance of a hydroponic system and field-based vegetable production.
 Pre: HORT 262.

-HORT 352 Trop Fruit Production (3) (lecture/lab) History, botanical relationships, climatic relationships, culture, management, and marketing.
+HORT 352 Orchard & Horticultural Crops (3) (lecture/lab) History, botanical relationships, climatic relationships, culture, management, and marketing.
 Excursions to various fruit orchards.
 Pre: HORT 262 or instructor's consent.

 HORT 450 Adv Plant Tissue Cult (3) (lecture/lab) Provides the student with hands-on experience in plant tissue culture techniques.
 Evaluative and diagnostic skills will be emphasized.
 Students will design and test techniques most appropriate for tissue culturing plant(s) of interest.
 Limited enrollment.
 Repeatable for a maximum of six credit hours.
 Pre: HORT 303.

 HORT 451 Plant Improvement (3) (lecture/lab) Application of plant breeding techniques and methods of improving crops with special emphasis on Hawaiian plants.